mapbender/mapbender-documentation/en/glossary.rst

             - :ref:`twig`

     Twig
-        Twig is a templating engine for PHP that is packaged in Symfony2 and offers an easy and powerful way to generate templates.
+        Twig is a templating engine for PHP that is packaged in Symfony and offers an easy and powerful way to generate templates.
 With Twig we can separate the program functionality from design.
 A Twig file is a simple textfile from which you can generate every text-based format like html or xml.

         .. seealso::
             :ref:`twig`